July 12, 2017 by Emily Oskay Gerrick

-If someone is already interested in something, why would you offer them more information on the subject matter?
+If someone is already interested in something, why wouldn't you offer them more information on the subject matter?
 We’ve all been on that website before where we start researching something which leads to something else and to another something and before we know it we’re in a rabbit hole of information.
 How’d we get there?
 Through related posts and content the website provided you.
-You may not even have noticed, and that’s a sign of a great call to action.
+You may not even have noticed, and that’s often a sign of a great call to action.

 Make it easy for someone who wants to know more to contact you.
 Not everyone wants to fill out a form or call, some people will never live chat.
 Provide options that make it easy for anyone to reach out to you in the way that best suits them.
 With that, make sure you’re checking to see if people are reaching out to you.
 Don’t send forms to an email your office rarely checks, and don’t add a live chat button if no one will be answering on the other side.
 Ease of use on the internet is key because your users can find the exact same thing from your competitors in 5 minutes or less.